Hoxie, Kansas: Education

-The community is served by Hoxie USD 412 public school district which includes Hoxie Junior-Senior High School and Hoxie Elmentary School.
+The community is served by Hoxie USD 412 public school district which includes Hoxie Junior-Senior High School and Hoxie Elementary School.

 Media

 The Hoxie Sentinel was founded in 1884 as the Weekly Sentinel in the community of Kenneth, and was generally titled as The Hoxie Sentinel from 1886 to 2016.
 Hoxie's one weekly newspaper is now titled The Sheridan Sentinel after it was renamed when The Hoxie Sentinel changed owners in 2016.